How to use a telescope - Exam

 C) The distance the telescope can see.

-D) The faintest star visible through the telescope.
+D) The maximum magnification of the telescope.

 • 27.
 Which atmospheric condition significantly impacts telescope performance?